Skip to Main Content

 The Importance of Learning to Swim

-Dr. Hicks says drowning is the No. 1 cause of unintentional death in all age groups, but especially for those under the age of 14.
-Dr. Hicks and Harry Baek, aquatics manager at Fort Sanders Health and Fitness Center, say one of the best water safety tips is to learn how to swim.
+“Swimming is a great way to cool off, have fun and get exercise in the summer.
+But there are some risks to keep in mind,” says Covenant Health family physician Stacy Hicks, MD.
+Drowning is the No. 1 cause of unintentional death in all age groups.
+It is especially high for those under the age of 14.
+Dr. Hicks and Harry Baek, aquatics manager at Covenant Health’s Fort Sanders Health and Fitness Center, say one of the best water safety tips is to learn how to swim.

 “I believe the most important thing when it comes to water safety is proactivity,” says Baek.
 “The last thing we want is to be reactive to something that has already happened.”